 Financial options for your dog’s Bordetella treatment

 Treatment for kennel cough or more severe CRD infection can lead to a high veterinary bill, especially for pets who require hospitalization for pneumonia.
 Pet insurance plans like Trupanion Express offer policies that can help cover the costs associated with unexpected veterinary treatment.
 Many financial institutions offer pet health savings accounts that can help ensure money is available to cover high veterinary expenses.
-Pet parents can also take advantage of other flexible payment methods such as Care Credit and Scratch Pay and spread out veterinary bill payments over an extended period.
+Pet parents can also take advantage of other payment methods such as Care Credit and Scratch Pay and spread out veterinary bill payments over an extended period.

 How to prevent Bordetella in your dog